najirod02/recruiting-sw-micro/README.md

 - Use __Makefile__ as __toolchain__ and then __manually add 'RAM'__ where needed.

 ### Notes for myself
-The user button may trigger more than one interrupt with a single interaction.<br/>
+- The user button may trigger more than one interrupt with a single interaction.<br/>
 The debouncing has been implemented but still, sometimes, the interrupt is fired more than one time.

+- Different audio libraries have been tested.